TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

     frameborder="0">
 </iframe>

 It is the developing countries like China and Afghanistan that have seen the biggest improvement in life expectancy.
 The developed countries like Japan and the Scandinavian countries have also seen an improvement, but not nearly as drastic.
-This is due to the fact that the developed countries already had a high life expectancy in 1960.
-The following plot shows the life expectancy of the top 10 countries in 1960 and 2020.
+As one could expect, it becomes harder and harder to push the boundaries of human longevity.
+The different mortality rates also gives rise to a quite different population structure.
+In developing countries the population is much younger, while in developed countries the population is much older.
+This is illustrated in the following plot.

 <iframe src="/age.html"